breadcat/blog.minskio.co.uk/content/quotes.md

 >Let nothing human be alien to you

+>Let's grow old together, and die at the same time <!-- to lose my love -->

 >Let's see what life has installed for us <!-- typo -->

 >Like a boozy panda <!-- James Corden AMA -->